gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.OrderingStores.md

 > `optional` **all\_stores**: `boolean`

-- Allow all stores of the ordering stores
+- Allow all stores of the ordering stores.

 ***